Powerful and practical lessons for business culture from book studying world's greatest rugby team

 "There's a sort of desolate decay and the smell of death." - All Blacks hooker Anton Oliver

-This was the dismal description of the changing sheds by retiring hooker Anton Oliver, reported in New Zealand media site Snuff and elsewhere.
+This was the dismal description of the changing sheds by the retiring hooker, reported in New Zealand media site Snuff and elsewhere.

-It's incredible to see what self-relection and good leadership did to turn the All Blacks around could help you too.
+It's incredible to see what self-relection and good leadership did to turn the All Blacks around.